mzsolt68/greenfox-orientation-exam/README.md

 // 5 6 8
 //
 // example for not increasing matrix
-// 7 7 7
+// 8 7 9
 // 6 5 7
 // 1 2 1
 ```

 - It has a frontend which:
-   - renders main page with a form
+   - renders main page with a form, which has an input text area
    - lets you choose from different matrix validation options
-   - after sumbit renders the result / error to the same page
+   - after submit renders the result / error to the same page

 - It has a backend which: